dgaydukov/cert-ocpjp11/files/ocpjp11.md

 `javap` - java disassemble tool, where p stands for print, so `javap => java print` You can view bytecode with intellij plugin `jclasslib bytecode viewer` without using `javac` compiler. just open file and go to `view => Show Bytecode with Jclasslib`
 Don't confuse 2 types of compilers:
-* JIT (just-in-time) - compile only those part of code that are executing, machine files stored in memory if some code is never executed during jvm life, then it would never be compiled into machine code also in such approach compile can see how performance is going and optimize some part on runtime since java using JIT, there is no machine code files, it compiles it during execution moreover JIT interpret code first time it needs it, and only if this code is revoked several time, compile it into machine code. `-XX:CompileThreshold= (default is 10000) `
+* JIT (just-in-time) - compile only those part of code that are executing, machine files stored in memory, if some code is never executed during jvm life, then it would never be compiled into machine code also in such approach compile can see how performance is going and optimize some part on runtime.
+Since java using JIT, there is no machine code files, it compiles it during execution moreover JIT interpret code first time it needs it, and only if this code is revoked several time, compile it into machine code. `-XX:CompileThreshold= (default is 10000) `
 * AOT (ahead-of-time) - precompile everything into machine code. machine code files stored in the disk hotspot - compiler of jvm:
 * OSR (On Stack Replacement) - switch execution during runtime from interpreted to compiled, useful when hotspot identify function as hot while it was running. if function use loop - such optimization may be useful. when it occur, jvm is paused and stack frame is replaced by compiled frame.
 By default each function is interpreted until certain point when it became hot and then it compiled to machine code.
-* biased locking - optimization by jvm, when thread release the lock, jvm keeps lock, in case thread would reacquire the lock, so it can happen very fast if different thread try to acquire lock, then bias should be removed
+* biased locking - optimization by jvm, when thread release the lock, jvm keeps lock, in case thread would reacquire the lock, so it can happen very fast,  if different thread try to acquire lock, then bias should be removed
 * deoptimization - when compiled code may not be called next time, and again unoptimized interpreted code may run
 ```java
 public int getValue(int i){